solodev/cloud-documentation/src/settings/index.md

 # Settings

 The settings overview page gives you access to update your organization.
-From here you can update your organization’s profile, billing and API information.
+From here you can update your organization’s profile, billing, and API information.

 ><img src="../../../images/org-update8.jpg" alt="org-update8" style="width: 100%; display: block"></a>

-On the left there is a menu.
+On the left, there is a menu.
 You have the option to go back, go to <a href="/organizations/billing/">Billing</a>, Profile or API.

 ><img src="../../../images/org-update9.jpg" alt="org-update9" style="width: 20%; display: block"></a>